latest nhpb_banner 1__compressed

 Catholic Charities of the Diocese of Pittsburgh, Inc. helps the low income, elderly and vulnerable.
 They offer comprehensive services for families and individuals with the goal of stopping the cycle of poverty/need.
 There are also resources for immigrants and single parents.

-The non-profit can provide a variety of housing options for vulnerable populations, assistance with utility bills, budgeting and financial literacy, community referrals, and senior programs.
-212 Ninth Street, Pittsburgh, Pennsylvania, 15222, call (412) 456-6999.
+The non-profit can provide a variety of housing options for vulnerable populations.
+There is emergency assistance with utility bills, budgeting and financial literacy, community referrals, and senior programs.
+Address 212 Ninth Street, Pittsburgh, Pennsylvania, 15222, call (412) 456-6999.
 Learn more Catholic Charity Pittsburgh assistance programs.

 St. Vincent de Paul and the Tangible Aid program helps individuals and families with one-time needs, such as rental assistance if faced with an emergency or eviction.
 A number of churches and other organizations work with the Society of St. Vincent too.
 Additional resources can include food, shelter, rental assistance, and more.
-412-321-1071, or click here SVDP Allegheny County.
+They help the homeless, working poor and others with immediate financial help and social services.
+Call 412-321-1071, or click here SVDP Allegheny County.

 Focus on Renewal only offers support to Sto-Rox Neighborhood.
-Some of the services include emergency food assistance, family support centers, day care, luncheon program, crisis care, credit repair, housing for low-income elderly, and adult literacy.
+Some of the services include emergency food assistance, family support centers, as well as low-cost day care.
+There is a free luncheon program, crisis care, credit repair, housing for low-income elderly, and adult literacy.
 The center also serves as a screening agency for Dollar Energy Fund.
 McKees Rocks Pennsylvania based.
-Call 412-771-6460
+Call 412-771-6460 or (412) 331-1685, and the address is 420 Chartiers Ave, McKees Rocks, PA 15136.

 Funds for paying rent and housing costs, such as security deposits, are available in the county.
 Non-profits agencies can receive grants from the federal government and use that money to provide help to residents facing eviction that are faced with a one time crisis.
 Find additional agencies and programs that focus on Allegheny County rent assistance.

 Goodwill of Southwestern PA - Southside CAP Office helps low-income, working poor, and payment troubled customers of Duquesne Light establish payment plans.
-2400 East Carson St., Pittsburgh, PA 15203, call 412-325-2168.
+They also help with employment needs, whether it is free uniforms for work or access to a computer or training.
+The non-profit is at 118 52nd Street, Pittsburgh, PA 15201.
+Phone: 412-481-9005

 EECM - East End Cooperative Ministry focuses on the eastern portion of the county as well as city of Pittsburgh.
 The three main focuses are on offering free food or meals, low income housing, and case management.
 They offer job placement and training from the Community Connections Center, the Short-Stay transitional housing or apartments, and more along those lines.
 Find East End Cooperative Ministry programs.

 Petra International Ministries – Has information on financial assistance, including Dollar Energy Fund.
-They are based at 235 Eastgate Drive.
+They are based at 235 Eastgate Dr, Pittsburgh, PA 15235.
+Call (412) 243-7225.
+There is grant money to pay light bills, rides to a job or interview, and other social services.

 Churches - Anyone in need can try a parish for help.
 They support immigrants, Spanish speakers, the poor, homeless, and many others.
 Allegheny County faith based groups can provide the following.